giellalt/lang-sje/docs/index-header.md

 This page documents the work on the **Pite Sami language model**.

+The morphological analyser contains the basic vocabulary and morphology, all in all some 8100 words plus inflectional and partly also derivatoinal patterns.

+The analyser was initially created by Ann-Charlott Sjaggo and Trond Trosterud, but the principal developer the last years has been Joshua Wilbur.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.